maxkasy/home/_pages/2_research.md

 ## Publications

-**Of Forking Paths and Tied Hands: Selective Publication of Findings, and What Economists Should Do about It**
+**Of forking paths and tied hands: Selective publication of findings, and what economists should do about it**
   *Accepted, Journal of Economic Perspectives, 2021*
   Manuscript: [statistics_social_science.pdf](/home/files/papers/statistics_social_science.pdf)